davidcalikes/Marvelous-Matching/docs/README.md

     * Correct answers display a congratulatory modal element that has a button to reset the game.
     <img src="./readme_images/test_modal.png">

-    * Incorrect answers result in the image being replaced with a 'try again' message (pictured above) and error sound effect
+    * Incorrect answers result in the image being replaced with a 'try again' message (pictured above) and error sound effect.

     * The Upper Game area is fully responsive across a broad variety of screen sizes.